optio50/Victron_Modbus_TCP/README.md

 You likely dont have the 3 temperature sensors included.
 Change the variable to turn them on and off.

-This file is based on a system that has victron equipment in an ESS system.
-Multiplus, Solar charger, BMV
-If you dont have ESS enabled change the variable to turn it on and off.

 If you use Example2.py you also need to adjust the portal id value. read the comment on how to find your portal id.
 This number is needed even with no internet access as its the name of your venus device.